iaminawe/dev.iaminawe.com/modules/domain/README.txt

 box before submitting the form.

 ----
-4.10  Assigning Users to Domains
+4.9  Assigning Users to Domains

 New in 6.x.2 is the concept of 'user defaults.'
-These settings are used to assign users to domains basd on the user's site roles.
+These settings are used to assign users to domains based on the user's site roles.

 Click on the 'User defaults' tab to see the settings available.